 All of these recipients have exhibited some engagement behavior in the sample period from October 1, 2018, to November 30, 2018.
 We define engagement as opening an email or clicking on a link in an email.

 As with all data science projects, the data needed to be cleaned and outliers noted or removed.
 In this dataset, system-generated emails (such as alerts sent by software for consumption by IT or development teams) were removed.
-So too were recipients who received high volumes of email (over 1,000 emails a day) or where I noted recipients opening emails from more than 6 timezones (which I believe may be group email addresses or role-based email addresses such as [email protected] or [email protected] addresses).
+So too were recipients who received high volumes of email (over 1,000 emails a day) or where I noted recipients opening emails from more than 6 timezones (which I believe may be group email addresses or role-based email addresses such as sales@ or info@ addresses).

 Exploring Recipient Behavior